Skip to the main content.

 • Alert when any shift runs above 40% labor for that shift’s sales

-(These are operational guardrails, operators should adjust thresholds to concept and volume.)
+(These are operational guardrails; operators should adjust thresholds to concept and volume.)

-• Switch to 4.5-hour shifts where appropriate to reduce meal-break inefficiencies
+1. Switch to 4.5-hour shifts where appropriate to reduce meal-break inefficiencies

-• Eliminate the overlapping host/server role during lunch when volume doesn’t justify it
+3. Eliminate the overlapping host/server role during lunch when volume doesn’t justify it

 How to Forecast and Plan for Future Labor Costs

 Planning ahead reduces surprise spikes and keeps you in control when wages, hiring conditions, or demand patterns change.
+When analyzing labor costs, it’s important to consider multiple customers or locations, as factors like location, restaurant type, and staffing can influence labor costs.

-Analyzing Sales Data to Predict Labor Needs
+Analyzing Sales Data To Predict Labor Needs

 Use past sales to identify predictable patterns (weekends, seasonality, weather-sensitive dayparts).
 Then build schedules around demand, not guesswork.
 If you have the tools, use forecasting to tighten labor deployment by daypart.
+Employee scheduling software can prevent overstaffing and understaffing by analyzing forecasted demand and staff availability.

 Documented case studies and industry examples show AI/predictive scheduling can produce meaningful labor savings in real restaurants, though results vary by adoption and operational discipline.